dsb-lab/CellBasedModels.jl/docs/src/index.md

-The AgentBasedModels.jl package aims to help fast-designing and simulation of agent-based models whith possibilities to be run in CPU and NVidia GPUs for the efficient computation of large-scale systems.
+The CellBasedModels.jl package aims to help fast-designing and simulation of agent-based models whith possibilities to be run in CPU and NVidia GPUs for the efficient computation of large-scale systems.

 The following methods can be implemented in the model: